Introduction

 Option types in Diplomat are relatively straightforward, you simply use Option<T> and it turns into the idiomatic equivalent over FFI.

-Option<T> currently only works when wrapping reference types (Box<OpaqueType> and &OpaqueType).
+Option<T> currently only works when wrapping reference types (Box<OpaqueType> and &OpaqueType), wrapping structs/enums/primitives, or in return type position:

 #![allow(unused)]